 Marguerite did not feel equal to another dance; there is a limit to the most enduring self-control.
 Escorted by a Cabinet Minister, she had once more found her way to the tiny boudoir, still the most deserted among all the rooms.
-She knew that Chauvelin must be lying in wait for her somewhere, ready to seize the first possible opportunity for a tête-à-tête.
+She knew that Chauvelin must be lying in wait for her somewhere, ready to seize the first possible opportunity for a têle-à-têle.
 His eyes had met hers for a moment after the 'fore-supper minuet, and she knew that the keen diplomatist, with those searching pale eyes of his, had divined that her work was accomplished.

 Fate had willed it so.
 Marguerite, torn by the most terrible conflict heart of woman can ever know, had resigned herself to its decrees.
 But Armand must be saved at any cost; he, first of all, for he was her brother, had been mother, father, friend to her ever since she, a tiny babe, had lost both her parents.
 To think of Armand dying a traitor's death on the guillotine was too horrible even to dwell upon-impossible, in fact.
+That could never be, never. . .
+As for the stranger, the hero . . . well! there, let Fate decide.
+Marguerite would redeem her brother's life at the hands of the relentless enemy, then let that cunning Scarlet Pimpernel extricate himself after that.